zacheryvaughn/Super-Simple-SDXL/README.md

 In terminal:
 python app.py

-#### Side node: 1024x1024+Euler generates at around 1 iteration per minute on M1 Mac.
+#### Side node: 1024x1024 with Euler generates at around 2 iteration per minute on M1 Mac.

 ## Disclaimer